 The detailed information, guidelines, and report of the Field Learning Internship can be read in the MPH Handbook, available from the academic advisor.

 The comprehensive examination is a requirement for the MPH degree non-thesis option.
-General Graduate School comprehensive examination procedures are outline on page 64 of AIIAS Bulletin.
+General Graduate School comprehensive examination procedures are outlined on page 64 of AIIAS Bulletin.
 Additional guidelines that are specific to the Public Health Department may be obtained from the MPH Handbook available from the academic advisor.